AI2Rgross/Navigation_banana/README.md

     - The Pytorch neural networks and dueling network used to approximate the Q-value functions used by the agent. model.py

-    - the weights of the pytorch model for dqn,ddqn, dueling dqn and dueling ddqn for the solved environment. dqn_checkpoint.pth  (dqn) ddqn_checkpoint.pth (ddqn) duel_dqn_checkpoint.pth (dqn + dueling model)
+    - the weights of the pytorch model for dqn,ddqn, dueling dqn and dueling ddqn of the solved environment. dqn_checkpoint.pth  (dqn) ddqn_checkpoint.pth (ddqn) duel_dqn_checkpoint.pth (dqn + dueling model)